Bittrex VS Poloniex: Crypto Exchange Comparison

 - Two-factor authentication plus a multi-stage wallet with offline storage

 - Offers USD trading to verified accounts

 - Complaints about a lack of customer support and transparency

 - A choice of 99+ altcoins

-- Low trading fees and no deposit/withdrawal fees
+- Lower fees than most exchanges and no deposit/withdrawal fees

 - Two-factor authentication plus offline storage